Kiicchan/ToS-addons/automatch/README.md

 # Auto Match
+-- Due to many changes in raid/dungeons by IMC, this addon don't work as before.
 Chat shortcuts to automatch content.
 Type '/automatch' or '/am' ingame for help.

 '/am cm1' - CM Area 1